davidmarkclements/Respondu/README.md

 * Safari (win)
 * Opera

-Issues
+Things to Avoid
 ===
-* doesn't (yet) work well with $(document).ready et. al., since dom is ready before we insert code
-* If scripts are placed after the noscript tag, they will be executed before the content has loaded
+* If scripts are placed after the noscript tag (instead of inside), they will be executed before the content has loaded
-* The current solution is to place scripts that parse DOM elements at the end of noscript tag, but `</script>` end tags break the functionality
-* Therefore scripts with src'es shall be included with `<script src='blah' />` INSIDE the `<noscript>` tags **TODO**
-* Inline scripts in the body, well, I haven't worked inline scripts out yet.

 Todo
 ===

-* implement faux document ready event
 * Tidy & optimize
 * testing in more browsers
-* working examples
 * explain the callback functionality
-* rethink the name (suggestions?)

 Contributing